What Is a Typical Construction Timeline?

-Of course, every construction job is different, but there are some steps in the process that are standard when it comes to building a home.
-Your contractor should give you a construction timeline that's tailored to the house you're building before he breaks ground.
-If he doesn't, there's nothing wrong with asking for one!
+Every construction job is different, but some steps in the process are standard.
+Your contractor should give you a timeline that's tailored to the house you're building before they break ground.
+If they don't, ask for one.

 Here's what a generic construction timeline might look like [source: Home Building Smart]:

 - Pre-construction period.
-Before you break ground, you have to pull permits, finalize plans and get your financing sorted out.
-This can take one to two months or longer.
-When my family got a construction loan recently, it took over a year to find one that worked for us!
+Before you start, you (or your contractor) will likely have to pull permits, finalize architectural plans and get your financing sorted out.
+This can take one to two months — or longer.

 - Preparing the lot and laying the foundation.
-This includes clearing out debris and trees, leveling out the lot where the house will go, and pouring the foundation.
+This includes clearing out debris and trees, leveling out the lot and pouring the foundation.
 A month is about average for this step.

-- Framing the house and building the roof – Framing usually takes about two months, but bad weather can delay things here.
-Once the roof is up, weather is generally less of a concern [source: Bunzel].
+- Framing the house and building the roof.
+Framing usually takes about a month, but bad weather can delay things.
+Once the roof is up — usually a couple of weeks — weather is generally less of a concern [source: Bunzel].

-- Siding, wiring, and plumbing – Workers will finish the outside of the house and get the plumbing, electrical, and HVAC started, which takes about a month.
+- Siding, wiring and plumbing.
+Workers will finish the outside of the house and get the plumbing, electrical, and HVAC started, which takes about one or two months.

-- Finish work – Everything is coming together now!
-In the final two months, contractors install the floors, do the painting and caulking, finish the plumbing and electrical work and hang ceiling fans.
+- Finish work.
+In the final two months, contractors install the floors, paint and finish the plumbing and electrical work.

-Some of these steps can overlap, of course, and delays along the way can make the job take longer than anticipated.
-The problem could be a delay with anything from materials to inspections and permits.
-Even knowing that, it might still seem as if construction is taking too long.
+Some of these steps can overlap, of course, and the almost inevitable delays can make the job take painfully longer than anticipated.
+The problem could be anything from late delivery of materials to the nearly inevitable red tape of inspections and permits.
+Even knowing that, it might still seem as if things are taking too long.
 So what can you do?